Journal files

 Warning

-To reduce risk, make sure that the journal file and the Helix Server root are located on different file systems, ideally on different physical drives.
+To reduce risk, make sure that the journal file and the Helix Core Server root are located on different file systems, ideally on different physical drives.

 To change the name and location of the journal, do one of the following:

-• include the -J filename option when starting p4d and make sure that subsequent checkpoints use the same file, or the journal will not be properly renamed
+• Include the -J filename option when starting p4d and make sure that subsequent checkpoints use the same file, or the journal will not be properly renamed

 Tip